narkaTee/r/README.md

     | 1701 | 11
     | ...  | ...

     To apply FFT on this data, it needs to be detrended.
 This is done by calculating the difference in sunspots with the previous year.
 Enter streamstats.
-Then the fft() function is then applied to the Sunspots column, and the frequencies are converted back to cycles
+The fft() function is then applied to the Sunspots column, and the frequencies are converted back to cycles

     ````
     | inputlookup sunspots.csv